japsuu/Korpi/README.md

 - Palette compression can usually be combined with other compression techniques (like [RLE](https://en.wikipedia.org/wiki/Run-length_encoding)) if required.
   - I'm not planning to implement run-length encoding in this project as I find it unnecessary, and it would have negative effects in high entropy (maximum block randomness) situations.
 - Palette compression does not have to be used for just blocks: I'm planning on using it to compress chunk light data, as I will keep lighting data separate from actual block data.

+#### World chunking

+As usual with voxel engines, the actual block data is stored inside so-called "chunks" of blocks.
+This engine uses **cubic chunks** of 32x32x32 blocks.

+Dividing the game world into chunks offers some advantages.
+- A chunk-based architecture enables efficient rendering and optimization, allowing the engine to perform chunk culling to selectively update and render only the visible portions of the world.
+This drastically improves performance by minimizing the computational load and memory requirements.
+- Dynamic world modification and streaming are made possible (infinite worlds!), as individual chunks can be loaded or unloaded based on the player's proximity.
+- Simple multithreading/parallel processing of chunks.
+All the currently loaded chunks can be processed in 8 batches, so that each thread in a batch always has a 3x3x3 chunk area to perform operations on.
+The processing order is [x,y,z] [x±1,y,z] [x,y±1,z] [x,y,z±1] [x±1,y±1,z] [x±1,y,z±1] [x,y±1,z±1] [x±1,y±1,z±1], which can also be visualized in 2D as: TODO

+### Physics

+#### Raycasting

+Raycasting is currently implemented for ray/cube intersections, based on the infamous ["A Fast Voxel Traversal Algorithm for Ray Tracing"](http://www.cse.yorku.ca/~amana/research/grid.pdf) -paper by *John Amanatides & Andrew Woo*.
+A more in-depth overview can be found [here](https://github.com/cgyurgyik/fast-voxel-traversal-algorithm/blob/master/overview/FastVoxelTraversalOverview.md).
+The current solution supports also collision face detection.

 ## Input